Gwash3189/matchanator/README.md

 #### Typed parameter matches

-Matchanator comes with basic type checkers as to do generic matching on provided paramters.
+Matchanator comes with basic type checkers as to do generic matching on provided parameters.
 These type checkers cover the basic primitives available in javascript.

 Matchers are processed in the order in which they are provided.
 It is best to organise your matches from most specific to least specific.

 Matchanator exports the following type checkers